Hidden History: The Black Church and education

 “What they did do was set up schools, they started in church schools teaching blacks how to read and to write and from there it spiraled into creating universities and higher education institutions,” Rev. Ouemonde Brangman said.

-In Harrisburg at Bethel A.M.E.
-Church, “We want to make sure that everybody knows especially in our culture how to read and write but how to function adequately in our society and education is the main way to do that,” Brangman said.
+In Harrisburg, at Bethel A.M.E.
+Church, Brangman said, “We want to make sure that everybody knows especially in our culture how to read and write but how to function adequately in our society and education is the main way to do that.”

 This Saturday for the fifth year in a row the church will be hosting a college prep workshop.